coffman686/EECS-510-Final-Project-Braille-Translation-Language/README.md

 Our group created a language to help the visually unimpaired learn Braille using a simple machine.
 The goal is to translate Braille into a 3x2 grid of 6 dots (1s and 0s), which can then be read by our machine to identify the corresponding character.

+This is simply a brief synapsis of our language, and a lesson in how to use our machine and language at a technical level.
+For a more in depth description of our langauge's intent, purpose, and structure, please see the [Language Summary](language_summary.md).

 ## Purpose and Intent

 We aim to: